ipfs/boxo/pinning/remote/client/openapi/README.md

 ### Creating a new pin object
 The user sends a `Pin` object to `POST /pins` and receives a `PinStatus` response:
-- `requestid` in `PinStatus` is the identifier of the pin operation, which can can be used for checking status, and removing the pin in the future
+- `requestid` in `PinStatus` is the identifier of the pin operation, which can be used for checking status, and removing the pin in the future
 - `status` in `PinStatus` indicates the current state of a pin

 ### Checking status of in-progress pinning